earnest-s/archgen/README.md

-# ArchitectAI
+# archgen

-ArchitectAI is a local-first architecture generation and editing workspace.
+archgen is a local-first architecture generation and editing workspace.

 It combines:
 - A FastAPI backend that runs local model inference and returns architecture JSON.